 Live and Let Die (1973) Director: Guy Hamilton

-Live and Let Die is the eighth Eon James Bond film, and the first to feature Roger Moore in the lead role (after Sean Connery refused to reprise the role -though he later returned in the non-canonical Bond film entitled Never Say Never Again, the title being a playful reference to the fact that Connery vowed “never” to play James Bond again).
+Live and Let Die is the eighth Eon James Bond film, and the first to feature Roger Moore in the lead role (after Sean Connery refused to reprise the role, though Connery later returned in the non-canonical Bond film entitled Never Say Never Again.
+The title was a playful reference to the fact that Connery vowed “never” to play James Bond again).
 Both Adam West and Burt Reynolds were approached for the role of James Bond in Live and Let Die, but the producers were not eager to approach another cinematic outsider after the controversies surrounding George Lazenby so Roger Moore was a nice fit in their eyes.
-At the time Albert Broccoli and Harry Saltzman were barely on speaking terms so they divided producer credit -Broccoli was given lead credit for Diamonds Are Forever so Saltzman would produce Live and Let Die.
+At the time, Albert Broccoli and Harry Saltzman were barely on speaking terms so they divided producer credit for Bond films -Broccoli was given lead credit for Diamonds Are Forever and Saltzman would be listed as producer for Live and Let Die.